ScratchyCode/ChatRoom/README.md

 ```shell
  Bind address (clear for all interface): 127.0.0.1
 ```
+With this feature we will receive only tor connections, being able to leave the ports of the firewall and the router closes.

 5. Then start client.py and compile entries 'Host' and 'Port' with onion address and port used before in TOR setup, but first type:
 ```shell